Worming treatments by parasite

 Small Redworm Treatment

-The fast lifecycle of the small redworm (cyathastomins sp.) has given it the most opportunity to develop evasions to our horse wormers; we no longer have a licenced chemical that isn’t showing some degree of resistance to this parasite - a very worrying position to be in.
+The fast lifecycle of the small redworm (cyathastomins spp.) has given it the most opportunity to develop evasions to our horse wormers; we no longer have a licenced chemical that isn’t showing some degree of resistance to this parasite - a very worrying position to be in.

 Ivermectin and moxidectin are the most effective wormers against this parasite.
 At most times of year and in most cases, ivermectin is the preferred choice for targeting adult redworm burdens.
 Where reduction tests had proved efficacy, pyrantel can be a useful treatment, especially in young horses who may also be prone to ascarids.